Making a complaint

 We have a poster for councils and advice agencies to use.
 It can be downloaded and printed in A4 or A3 size - by adjusting your print settings.

 We are publishing our decision statements on the complaints we receive after 1 April 2013.
 The information published will not name the complainant or any individual involved with the complaint.
 They will be published no earlier than three months after the date of the final decision.

 We retain discretion not to publish a decision, for example where it would not be in the interests of the person complaining.

 Help to use our services

-We have arrangements to help you if you have difficulty using our service, for example if you have a disability or if English is not your first language.
+We can help you if you have difficulty using our service, for example if you have a disability or if English is not your first language.

-Download the information sheet in the box on the right hand side of this page, or phone our helpline on 0300 061 0614 for more information.
-(Please note that calls may be recorded for training and quality purposes.)
+For more information about how we can help (including instructions on how to use BrowseAloud) download the information sheet in the box on the right hand side of this page, or phone our helpline on 0300 061 0614.
+(We may record our calls for training and quality purposes.)

 Our leaflet, ‘Complained to the council?
 Still not satisfied?’ is available as a download - we also have a version in EasyRead - see the box on the right hand side of this page.
 The standard version of the leaflet is also available in large print format, in Braille and on CD-Rom.